Toward Generative Quantum Utility via Correlation-Complexity Map: Generative Modeling of Turbulence via IQP Circuits

 \subsection{IQP-Based Generative Synthesis of Unseen Turbulence Snapshots}

-Using the train-on-classical scheme described above, we first fit a single IQP circuit whose sampling distribution matches a single turbulence snapshot at a fixed time index (e.g.,$t=1$).
-Concretely, each sampled bitstring is deterministically decoded into one quantized coordinate triplet $(x,y,z)\in\mathbb{R}^3$, where $x$ and $y$ denote the spatial coordinates and $z$ denotes the velocity magnitude.
-By drawing a number of samples (we use $10^5–10^6$ shots), we obtain an empirical distribution over $(x,y,z)$ and thereby reconstruct the snapshot over the discretized grid.
+Using the train-on-classical scheme described above, we first fit an IQP distribution over quantized coordinate/value tuples for a single reference snapshot, at a fixed time index (e.g., $t=1$).

 The resulting circuit captures a compact latent representation of the {turbulence spatial} structure using only a small number of trainable parameters, far fewer than the {original number of pixels and possible combinations of pixel values} of the full turbulence field.
 However, a true generative model should be able to produce \emph{new} snapshots corresponding to unseen times.
-To achieve this, we design a latent-parameter adaptation scheme that enables a single IQP circuit to generate an entire temporal sequence of turbulence states.
+To achieve this, we design a latent-parameter adaptation scheme. {This enables a single shared IQP architecture, equipped with a time-dependent latent block, to define tuple distributions from which turbulence snapshots at different times are reconstructed by sampling and aggregation.}

 \paragraph{Latent parameterization and snapshot adaptation.} Let $\mathcal{D}_t=\{x^{(t)}_i\}_{i=1}^{N_t}$ denote the binarized dataset of the turbulence snapshot at time $t$, with empirical distribution $\hat p_t$.
 We model $\hat p_t$ using an IQP generator $q_{\theta}(x)$ induced by measuring the circuit